Minembwe: 1972 Ordinance, land acquisitions and conflicts

-Between 1991 and 1993, ethnic tensions erupted violently during Kivu's representation at the National Sovereign Conference (Conférence Nationale Souveraine) in Kinshasa, aimed at establishing a democratic regime in Zaire.
-This led to the formation of youth militias initiating attacks and murders in Kivu, but were subsequently halted following the intervention of the Special Presidential Division to restore some semblance of order.
-At the onset of the Second Congo War, the Banyamulenge allied with Rwandan Tutsi refugees dispersed across Kivu to combat discriminatory nationality and land laws.
-They aligned with the Rwandan Patriotic Front (RPF) and later with the Alliance of Democratic Forces for the Liberation of Congo (ADFL) and the Rally for Congolese Democracy (RCD).
-Following Mobutu's ousting, the RCD, a Rwandan-backed rebel faction led by Azarias Ruberwa, established Minembwe as an independent Tutsi region in 1999, alongside Bunyakiri in Kalehe Territory.
+Between 1991 and 1993, these tensions became more violent during disputes over Kivu's representation at the National Sovereign Conference (Conférence Nationale Souveraine) in Kinshasa, which had been organized to introduce democratic reforms in Zaire.
+During this period, youth militias carried out attacks and killings in Kivu before the Special Presidential Division intervened to restore order.
+At the beginning of the First Congo War, the Banyamulenge joined Rwandan Tutsi refugees living across Kivu in opposition to nationality and land laws viewed as discriminatory.
+They allied themselves first with the Rwandan Patriotic Front (RPF) and Alliance of Democratic Forces for the Liberation of Congo (ADFL), and later with the Rwanda-backed Rally for Congolese Democracy (RCD) during the Second Congo War.
+During these conflicts, Banyamulenge forces were accused of attacking refugee camps and heavily populated villages and of carrying out killings of civilians in Bwegera, Luberizi, Luvungi, Katala, Rubenga, Lubarika, Kakumbukumbu, Mutarule, Kagunga, Kiliba, Ndunda, Biriba, Sange, Rwenena, Kahororo, Kamanyola, Lemera, Kidote, Makobola, Kasika, Kilungutwe, and Katogota.
+After Mobutu was overthrown, the RCD movement, led by Azarias Ruberwa, declared Minembwe an autonomous Tutsi territory in 1999, together with Bunyakiri in Kalehe Territory.